freeCodeCamp/freeCodeCamp/guide/english/devops/docker/index.md

 Docker is an open-source project based on Linux containers.
 It uses Linux Kernel features like namespaces and control groups to create containers on top of an operating system.

 Docker uses containers (a runtime instance of an image) to create environments that can easily build, ship, and run applications.
 The main benefit is that Docker containers run completely isolated from the host environment by default, only accessing host files and ports if configured to do so.
-This is a great alternative to virutal machines(VMs) that are often resource intensive.
+This is a great alternative to virtual machines(VMs) that are often resource intensive.
 VMs disk image and application state are an entanglement of OS settings, system-installed dependencies, OS security patches, and other easy-to-lose, hard-to-replicate ephemera.

 Docker is a computer program that performs operating-system-level virtualization, also known as "containerization".